dendronhq/dendron-site/vault/dendron.topic.references.md

 ## Commands

-You can create a ref either by hand or using the `Copy Note Ref` command.
+You can create a reference either by hand or using the `Copy Note Ref` command.

 ![[dendron.topic.commands#copy-note-ref:#*]]

-## Advanced
+## Additional Options

-### Reference Offset
+### Line Offset

-A note reference offset is a way to skip a number of lines when using a header reference.
+You can use line offsets to skip a number of lines when using a header reference.
 The syntax is `,{number}`.
-Below is an example of using a note reference offset to offset an initial heading, skipping the actual header when doing the embeding.
+Below is an example of using a note reference offset to offset an initial heading, skipping the actual header when doing the embedding.

 - NOTE: currently, note reference offsets are limited to the first anchor inside a block reference.
 They must also be a positive value